by Linda Barth

 I walk slowly inside and collapse onto the bed.
 I feel like I could sleep forever.
 I feel like I want to laugh and cry with joy.
 I feel like I can breathe.
 I feel like I can see a way forward to better days, a better life.

-It’s really true.
+It really is true.
 I can start again!
 I can’t stop smiling as thoughts fill my head.
 Maybe I can help with the children’s choir.
 I bet a lot of the kids love to sing like I do.
 And maybe I could teach some of them how to play the mandolin, maybe some of the adults would like that, too.
 I wonder if there’s one down here, or maybe a Helper has one they would donate.
 And I could —

 I sit up quickly and look past Catherine but she’s alone.

 I nod my head.
 “Sure.”
-She can ask me anything she wants to know and I’ll be happy to tell her.
+She can ask me anything she wants to know, and I’ll be happy to tell her.
 No more secrets.

 “The book you brought back from your old apartment – was it your grandmother’s?”